 - Join Areas

-You can swap the contents between two areas with Ctrl-LMB on one of the corners of the initial area, dragging towards the target area, and releasing the mouse there.
+You can swap the contents of two areas by pressing Ctrl-LMB on one of the corners of the initial area, dragging towards the target area, and releasing the mouse there.
 The two areas do not need to be side-by-side, though they must be inside the same window.

 The new window is a fully functional window, which is part of the same instance of Blender.
 This can be useful, e.g. if you have multiple monitors.

-You can also create a new window from an existing area by Shift-LMB on the area corner, then drag outward slightly.
+You can also create a new window from an existing area by pressing Shift-LMB on an area corner, then dragging outward slightly.